 What you might not know is that you have a choice as to how big your dorm room will be, and how many people you share with.
-To help you get a scale of the tiny room you’ll be spending the next few years in, here’s a little guide to the average size of dorm rooms.
+To help you get a scale of the tiny room you’ll be spending the next few years in, here’s a little guide to the average size of dorm rooms and more to that, there’s several dorm room ideas for guys that’ll fit in this space.

-Things have moved on since the 1970’s, and today, there are actually a variety of dorm rooms available.
+Things have moved on since the housing style of the 1970’s, and today, there are actually a variety of dorm rooms available.
 This is so that if you have the cash to burn, you can afford either a larger dorm room or a dorm room that you don’t have to share.
+The type and size of your dorm room may also vary based on which university you’re attending.

 There are great examples online of the kinds of dorm room you can find today.
 Boston College, for instance, has all sorts of information online about their residence halls.
 Not all colleges are the same, but you’ll typically find either just the ‘traditional’ rooms or all of the rooms that Boston College show on their website.